midl-dev/midl-website.github.io/tezos-suite.md

 * [Tezos-remote-signer-OS](https://github.com/midl-dev/tezos-remote-signer-os): operating system for a secure, highly available Tezos remote signer setup
 * [Tezos-auxiliary-cluster](https://github.com/midl-dev/tezos-auxiliary-cluster): a toolkit for public bakers: monitors baking operations, issues payouts, and generates a dynamic baking website.

+## Documentation

+The documentation for the Tezos suite can be found [here](https://tezos-docs.midl.dev).

 ## Architecture

 The best known baking tool, [Kiln](https://gitlab.com/obsidian.systems/kiln), is a complete solution for home baking, to be installed on physical hardware.
 Tezos-on-GKE, in contrast, outsources most of the computing to the cloud, increasing reliability and decreasing the operating burden of the baking operations.